ybjozee/ybjozee/README.md

 ### Hi there 👋

 My name is Joseph Udonsak,  I'm a software engineer.
 While I primarily work with PHP (Symfony), I also have experience working with Javascript (React and Next.JS).
-Of recent, I've been learning the Go programming language and looking forward to working on more projects with it.
+I recently started working with Go and have had tonnes of fun working on technical content for the language - I look forward to working on more projects with it.

-I also enjoy writing - I'm currently a guest author for Sanity and Twilio.
-In my spare time, I write about interesting work challenges I've encountered on Medium.
+I also enjoy writing - I'm currently a guest author for [Sanity](https://www.sanity.io/exchange/community/ybjozee) and [Twilio](https://www.twilio.com/blog/author/udonsakj).
+In my spare time, I write about interesting work challenges I've encountered on [Medium](https://ybjozee.medium.com/).

 While it has its dark days, I can't see myself doing anything else and I hope that one way or another, I can make your journey more enjoyable than mine.